 - Security Protocol: WPA2-PSK

 Netgear Nighthawk XR1000 Video Review

 Prefer watching a video instead of reading?
-Check out the video below from our hardware reviewer Cody Campbell.
+Here’s an unboxing video from our hardware reviewer Cody Campbell.

 Unboxing and Setup